NNPDF/nnpdf/README.md

-3. Filter the data: ```filter <runcard>.yml``` this command will generate a `<runcard_folder>` folder in the current directory with a copy of the original YAML runcard and its md5 key.
+3. Filter the data: ```filter <runcard>.yml``` this command will generate a `<runcard_folder>` folder in the current directory with a copy of the original YAML runcard.

 4. All programs take the `<runcard_folder>` as input, e.g.  ```nnfit
 <replica_number> <runcard_folder> ``` where replica_number goes from 1-n.